guillim/guillim.github.io/_posts/2018-03-20-Learn-Python.markdown

 # Handle an error
 try:
     3 / 0
-except:
+except Exception as e:
-    print('cannot divide, for any error it may be')
+    print('cannot divide, for any error it may be',e)
 else:
     print('divided')
 ```